hppy7/Phishing-Email-Detector/README.md

 # Phishing Email Detector

 The Phishing Email Detector is a machine learning project that utilizes Natural Language Processing (NLP) techniques to identify and classify phishing emails.
-The goal of this project is to help users recognize potentially harmful emails and protect themselves from phishing attacks. <br> Author Sundhir Singh
+The goal of this project is to help users recognize potentially harmful emails and protect themselves from phishing attacks. <br>  Sundhir Singh

 ---